Wearable Medical Technology in Schools - The Role of the School Nurse

 National Forum on Education Statistics.
 (2016).
 Forum guide to education data privacy.
 (NFES 2016-096).
 U.S. Department of Education.
 Washington, DC: National Center for Education Statistics.
 Retrieved from https://nces.ed.gov/pubs2016/NFES2016096.pdf

 Obst, B., & Roesler, M. (2017).
 Hidden devices in the school setting: What the nurse needs to know about shunts.
 NASN School Nurse, 32(3), 154-158. doi: 10.1177/1942602X17697026

 Elizabeth Hinkson, MSN, RN, NCSN

 Beth Mattey, MSN, RN, NCSN

 Suggested citation: National Association of School Nurses.
 (2018).
 Wearable medical technology in schools – The role of the school nurse (Position Brief).
 Silver Spring, MD: Author.

-All position briefs from the National Association of School Nurses will automatically expire one year after publication unless renewed and recommended for position statement or other NASN document development.
+All position briefs from the National Association of School Nurses will automatically expire 18 months after publication unless renewed and recommended for position statement or other NASN document development.